Stitch Fix (SFIX)

 5. Revenue Growth

-A company’s long-term sales performance is one signal of its overall quality.
-Any business can have short-term success, but a top-tier one grows for years.
-Stitch Fix’s demand was weak over the last five years as its sales fell at a 6% annual rate.
-This wasn’t a great result and is a sign of poor business quality.
+A company’s long-term performance is an indicator of its overall quality.
+Any business can experience short-term success, but top-performing ones enjoy sustained growth for years.
+Over the last five years, Stitch Fix’s demand was weak and its revenue declined by 6.1% per year.
+This wasn’t a great result and suggests it’s a low quality business.

 Stitch Fix Quarterly Revenue

 We at StockStory place the most emphasis on long-term growth, but within consumer discretionary, a stretched historical view may miss a company riding a successful new product or trend.
-Stitch Fix’s recent performance shows its demand remained suppressed as its revenue has declined by 7.7% annually over the last two years.
+Stitch Fix’s annualized revenue declines of 4.4% over the last two years suggest its demand continued shrinking.
 Stitch Fix Year-On-Year Revenue Growth

-We can better understand the company’s revenue dynamics by analyzing its number of active clients, which reached 2.31 million in the latest quarter.
-Over the last two years, Stitch Fix’s active clients averaged 14.3% year-on-year declines.
+Stitch Fix also discloses its number of active clients, which reached 2.29 million in the latest quarter.
+Over the last two years, Stitch Fix’s active clients averaged 10.2% year-on-year declines.
 Because this number is lower than its revenue growth during the same period, we can see the company’s monetization has risen.
 Stitch Fix Active Clients

 6. Operating Margin

-Stitch Fix’s operating margin has been trending up over the last 12 months, but it still averaged negative 5.9% over the last two years.
+Stitch Fix’s operating margin has risen over the last 12 months, but it still averaged negative 4.6% over the last two years.
 This is due to its large expense base and inefficient cost structure.

 Stitch Fix Trailing 12-Month Operating Margin (GAAP)

-This quarter, Stitch Fix generated a negative 2.5% operating margin.
+Stitch Fix’s operating margin was negative 1.4% this quarter.
 The company's consistent lack of profits raise a flag.

 7. Earnings Per Share